Do you have questions about how healthcare reform affects you? UW Health will help you connect to information and resources.

 The first step to find out is to visit healthcare.gov or call 1-800-318-2596.
 The website or call center can help you understand if you might be able to get health insurance through government programs (in Wisconsin, like BadgerCare) or through private insurance purchased through the insurance "Marketplace."

-News (Nov.
-27, 2013): Governor Walker has asked the state's legislature to have a special session in early December to delay the changes to BadgerCare Plus and the Health Insurance Risk-Sharing Plan until March 31, 2014.
-If the legislature agrees to these changes people currently on BadgerCare Plus and the Health Insurance Risk Sharing Plan will keep their insurance until March 31, 2014.
-More information on these possible changes should be available on this site in December.
+News (Dec.
+23, 2013): Changes to BadgerCare Plus and the Health Insurance Risk-Sharing Plan have been delayed for three months from January 1, 2014 to March 31, 2014.
+People currently on BadgerCare Plus and the Health Insurance Risk Sharing Plan will keep their insurance until March 31, 2014.

 Five Things to Know